Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Review Methodology

 \subsection{Selection Process and PRISMA Framework}

-The filtering and selection process was conducted in sequential phases.
+The filtering and selection process was conducted in sequential phases, as illustrated in Fig. \ref{fig:prisma}.
 Following the execution of the search strings across the selected databases, duplicate records were identified and removed.
-Initial screening was then conducted by evaluating the titles and abstracts of the remaining records to determine their relevance to mixed-mode traction, electrical grid constraints, and algorithm design.
+Initial screening was conducted by evaluating the titles and abstracts of the remaining records to determine their relevance to mixed-mode traction, electrical grid constraints, and algorithm design.

-Literature that passed the initial screening was then reviewed in full.
+Literature that passed the initial screening was reviewed in full.
 During this phase, papers were assessed regarding their mathematical rigor, the complexity of the physical constraints handled (e.g., Firm Service Capacity, low-voltage limits), and their applicability to infrastructure-aware or mixed-traffic fleet architectures.
-Following this exhaustive filtering process, a final corpus of 55 highly relevant papers was identified for in-depth synthesis.
+Following this filtering process, a final corpus of 44 highly relevant papers was identified for in-depth synthesis.